 As expected, we can clearly observe a seasonal cycle of 4 time periods.
 Both the ACF and PACF show a significant value after every 4 lags.
-The ACF is falling gradually after every 4 lags and we can see a significant drop in PACF at the 12th lag.
-This suggests that we may need 2 AR seasonal lags.
-Additionally, we may have to consider an MA seasonal lag because the PACF is more or less decreasing gradually except for the 12th lag.
+The ACF is falling gradually after every 4 lags and we can observe the same for PACF.
+This suggests that we may need AR and MA seasonal lags.

 From this behaviour, a SARIMA model with (1, 1, 1) ARIMA component and (1, 0, 1, 4) Seasonal component seems like a good starting point.
 The specification of SARIMA has the following components: